kon74721/zoak/README.md

 ### Why zoak ###

 While minimal, Zoak provides a mean to visualize animal tracking data on a much more flexible platform than typical custom applications used by different data providers.
 Zoak presents the tracking data in the [Cesium](https://cesiumjs.org/) interactive 3d environment, which enables data to be mixed with different imagery layers to understand better factors affecting animal movements.
 Cesium is contributed by a large community and includes a lot of option to create the environment where the visualisation could be usefull to the viewer, making a new unexpected pattern emerge from the tracks.

+Features:
+* Visualisation of GPS tracks in Cesium
+* Import from [movebank](https://www.movebank.org/) facilitated (you should check license of data)